mighty-gerbils/gerbil/README.md

 You can read it rendered online at Github:
 [guide.md](https://github.com/vyzo/gerbil/blob/master/doc/guide.md).

-There is also Gerbil [wiki](https://github.com/vyzo/gerbil/wiki) at Github, which is still in its infancy.
+There is also the [Gerbil wiki](https://github.com/vyzo/gerbil/wiki) at Github, which contains a small but growing collection of pages that can help you get started with Gerbil.

 Beyond that, there is little further documentation at this point, because I haven't had the time to prepare some nice and coherent